Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 H Frames/Straight Side Frames with Tie Rods

-These are also Box Type Pillar Frames, but their frame bodies are divided into four parts: Pillar 1, Pillar 2, Crown, and Base or Bed.
-All these four parts are furnished with Hydraulic Tie Rods.
-These bear all the forces generated during the stroke, and it makes these press frames design very rigid, secure, precise, and non-deflecting.
-Commonly, these frames may be used for heavy piece sheet metal forming and utilized with progressive tools.
+These are also Box Type Pillar Frames, but they consist of four distinct parts: Pillar 1, Pillar 2, Crown, and Base or Bed.
+Each part is equipped with Hydraulic Tie Rods that absorb all the forces generated during the stroke, making the frame highly rigid, secure, precise, and non-deflecting.
+These frames are commonly used for heavy sheet metal forming and are well-suited for use with progressive tools.

 Drive Mechanism Types